AlwaysHungrie/constella/wallet/README.md

 The PCRS values will be printed on the console as a part of the build process.
 Alternatively you can close the running console and run `nitro-cli describe-enclaves` to view the PCRS values of the wallet.

-The PCRS values obtained should match the publicly posted PCRS values of Constella as well as the ones returned by in the attestation certificate.
+The PCRS values obtained should match the publicly posted PCRS values of Constella as well as the ones returned by the wallet in the attestation certificate.

 ## Running the wallet